Tsihan/DBA_Bandit/README.md

     1. Results will be saved under in a sub-folder under `experiments` folder.
 Sub-folder name will be the name you provided for the experiment.
     2. Results will include graphs, CSV of main results, pickle fill of all the data.

+### PostgreSQL quick start

+The repository now bundles a lightweight configuration that targets a local PostgreSQL instance loaded with the IMDB dataset (`imdbload`).

+1. Install the Python dependencies listed in `requirements.txt` and ensure `psycopg2` can reach your PostgreSQL client libraries.
+2. Update `config/db.conf` with the connection details for your database (`host`, `port`, credentials, and optionally the schema/dataset hints).
+3. Inspect `resources/workloads/imdb_postgres_static.json` and adjust the sample workload so that the queries match your IMDB schema and typical workload.
+4. Review `config/exp.conf` and keep `run_experiment = imdb_postgres_mab` (or tweak the section to your needs).
+Hypothetical-index rounds are not supported on PostgreSQL, so leave `hyp_rounds = 0`.
+5. Execute `python simulation/sim_run_experiment.py` to run the bandit against PostgreSQL.
+Results will appear under `experiments/imdb_postgres_mab/`.

 ### Experiment Config Explained